alantelles/ultragendocs_content/docs/classes.md

 >The UltraGen types interface

-As said before, UltraGen is a primarily object oriented language - even I has some functional capabilities and is able to be used in a procedural style.
+As said before, UltraGen is a primarily object oriented language - even it has some functional capabilities and is able to be used in a procedural style.
 Every value in UltraGen is an object.
 The types are interfaced to the developer by the keyword "class".

 ```callout
 The words class and type will be used interchangeably and refer to the same feature.:info